Death of Maddox Derkosh: Attack on Maddox Derkosh

+On November 4, 2012, Maddox Derkosh visited the Pittsburgh Zoo & PPG Aquarium with parents Jason and Elizabeth Derkosh.
+When the family reached the painted dogs enclosure, Elizabeth wandered past the warning signs with Maddox and lifted him atop the rail of the viewing deck.

-In November 2012, Maddox Derkosh had been with his family at The Pittsburgh Zoo & PPG Aquarium for a day trip.
-Parents Jason and Elizabeth Derkosh were both in attendance.
-It was, according to zoo staffer Lou Nene, not an uncommon occurrence to see parents hoisting their kids up onto the railing of the exhibit for a clearer view of the painted dogs, despite the numerous warnings they would be given about the behaviour.
-The catch-all safety net below was only intended to rescue small objects like cell phones, cameras and sunglasses dropped by visitors, and was not sufficient to catch the weight of a human being.
+It was, according to zoo staffer Lou Nene, not uncommon to see parents hoisting their kids up onto this exhibit's railing to view the dogs, despite numerous warnings from staff about such behaviour.
+A catch-all safety net below was only intended to rescue small objects like cell phones, cameras and sunglasses dropped by visitors, and was not sufficient to sustain the weight of a human child.

-Elizabeth Derkosh wandered past the warning signs with Maddox and lifted the boy up atop the railing of the viewing deck for a better look at the dogs, when Maddox slipped from her grasp, bouncing off the safety net and onto the ground of the enclosure several feet below.
-The dog pack proceeded to attack Maddox, while Elizabeth screamed and tried to break into the enclosure to rescue her son, during which she was restrained by another visitor.
-Other visitors in attendance claimed to hear Elizabeth screaming for help from the distance, while other visitors closer to the exhibit were able to see the dogs attacking Maddox.
-In order to get one of the dogs away from Maddox, the dog was shot and killed by a police officer at the scene; none of the other dogs were harmed during the incident.
+Maddox slipped from Elizabeth's grasp, bounced off the safety net, and landed on the ground of the enclosure several feet below, where the dog pack immediately proceeded to attack him.
+Elizabeth screamed and tried to break into the enclosure to rescue her son; she was restrained by another guest.
+Some zoo attendees claimed to hear Elizabeth screaming for help from a distance, while those nearby were able to see the attack.
+One of the dogs was shot and killed by a police officer on the scene in order to get it away from Maddox; none of the other dogs were harmed during the incident.